rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD05_DEMO.md

 18. To close the client console application, press Enter.
 19. Switch to the service console application window, and press Enter to shut down the service.
-20. Close both console applications and Visual Studio 2017.
+20. Close all open windows.

 ### Demonstration 2: Using Channel Factories